-The head coach for each team must be certified (in that sport) in order for the team to attend the state-culminating event and obtain an award.
+The head coach for each team must be certified (in that sport) in order for the team to attend the state-culminating event and obtain an award at competition.
 Upon registration to a state event, each area must fill out Registration form stating who their certified coach is and any assistant coaches to be turned in with registration.
+To ensure the athletes' safety, each coach and chaperone must complete requirements prior to beginning practices.
 Each area will be notified by the correction date on who does not have a certified coach for that sport.
 The head coach must be listed on the roster information sheets provided to the state office at the time of registration and can only coach one team at the culminating event.
 Each team must have their own coach at events.